-The amount of coverage you need for your Michigan mortgage loan originator bond will be based on your loan volume in the previous year.
-The cost an applicant will pay for the bond depends on your loan volume as well.
-If you are a first-time licensee doing under $12 million in loan volume a year, you may qualify to purchase this bond instantly for as little as $150!
+The cost of your Michigan mortgage loan originator bond is based on the amount of the bond, which is determined by the quantity of loans originated during the previous year.
+If you are a first-time licensee doing under $12 million in loan volume a year, you may qualify to purchase a $10,000 bond instantly for as little as $150.

 If you are doing more than $12 million in loan volume a year, your bond will be subject to underwriting consideration and your bond cost will be determined based on your credit history.
-Applicants with strong financial credentials can expect to pay just 1-5% of the required bond amount!
+Applicants with strong financial credentials can expect to pay 1-3% of the required bond amount.

 Applicants with less-than-stellar credit can still qualify for the bond they need when they work with SuretyBonds.com.

 |$10,000 Mortgage Loan Originator Bond Individual first-time licensee or loan volume is less than $12 million||$10,000||$150|